-In relation to child protection there are four kinds of abuse defined in "Working Together", they are:
+In relation to child protection there are four main kinds of abuse defined in statutory guidance:

 1. Physical abuse

 May involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
 Indicators of this are: